naisargparmar/concurrencyMongo/README.md

 # How to setup?
 1. Clone concurrencyMongo folder.
 2. Open terminal and change path to concurrencyMongo
+3. node -v
+   v12.13.1
+   If node not v12.13.1 then use nvm to change node version for particular concurrencyMongo folder nvm use v12.13.1
-3. npm install mongodb
+4. npm install
-4. node app.js
+5. npm start

 # Api endpoint
 1. Url: http://127.0.0.1:3001/insert
    Method: Post
-   body: Json object
+   body: {email: "naisarg.parmar@yahoo.com"}